felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.26.1-b.1 =
+= 1.27.0-b.1 =

-(2018/06/13) Refactored code in the WpssoJsonSchema class for standardization.
+(2018/06/13) Added the canonical, permalink, and shortlink URLs to the 'sameAs' property.
+Refactored code in the WpssoJsonSchema class for standardization.

 = 1.26.0 =